AnijaJacob/UserBlog/README.md

 # UserBlog
-Superuser blog about applications and comment option
+Superuser blog about cash operations applications and comment option Users with superuser access can crete posts and approve reject the comments from blog visitors